HieuFromWaterloo/researchAgent/README.md

 ## Description

+The `researchAgent`` is designed to streamline and automate various research tasks.
+It takes in user questions and employs advanced web scraping and natural language processing (NLP) techniques to search the internet for the most relevant and accurate information.
+The results are presented with concise key point summaries and URL evidence, helping researchers significantly enhance their research efficiency., helping researchers significantly enhance their research efficiency.

 The `researchAgent` project is an autonomous research agent powered by `Flask API`.
-It is designed to streamline and automate various research tasks, providing researchers with a versatile tool for their work.
 The end-to-end pipeline from `Docker` containerization, image push to `AWS ECR`, and deployment to `AWS ECS Fargate` with a `load balancer` is fully automated with `Github Actions`.

 ## CI/CD Deployment Logs: